beingadityak/highlevel-eks-setup/kubernetes/keda-deployment.md

 # Helm installation instructions for KEDA in EKS cluster

+## Pre-requisites

+Make sure that you replace the IAM role annotation (under `serviceAccount`) for the KEDA operator in order to be able to query CloudWatch metrics for scaling actions.

+## Helm installation command
 Following command to be used for deploying KEDA in EKS cluster:

 ```